Vyral/marc-highfill-recruiting/_posts/2022-11-10-questions-to-ask-your-buyers.md

 {% include excerpt.html %}

 During recent coaching sessions, several agents have asked me, “What scripts should I be using in this market?”
 My answer is always: What questions should you be asking buyers in this market?
 Overcoming objections is just about regaining control of the conversation.
-The best way to do that is by asking questions. **So today, I want to bring you a three-question strategy you should be using to help drive conversations about the current market without coming off as very salesy.**
+The best way to do that is by asking questions.
+Therefore, I'm here to bring you a three-question strategy you should be using to help drive conversations about the current market without coming off as very salesy.

-If you're talking to someone anxious, ask them, “What have you heard about the real estate market right now?”
-You'll probably hear all kinds of fear-based responses like “The market's terrible, now's a bad time to buy, and there's a crash coming.”
-Instead of going into defensive mode and fire-hosing them with information right away, instead ask, “Would you mind sharing your sources?”
+**If you're talking to someone anxious, ask them, “What have you heard about the real estate market right now?”** You'll probably hear all kinds of fear-based responses like “The market's terrible, now's a bad time to buy, and there's a crash coming.”
+Instead of going into defensive mode and fire-hosing them with information right away, ask: “Would you mind sharing your sources?”
 Don't ask in an aggressive way; just be curious.
 They'll probably respond with gossip from a friend or family member, or they read a headline but didn't get the full context.

 {% include pullquote.html %}